E-Krabs/hidden-morse-code-translator-esp32/README.md

 # morse_code_exam_cheater
 Decodes morse code imput from ESP32 IO, sends to an API, and plays back inear tts or vibration motor that you can hide... anywhere.<br>
+<h3>Do not print pcb yet, receiver's 5v is swapped and blew up my parts...</h3>
 <center>
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~<br>
 <b>Updated to Lolin32!!<br></b>